rowanjb/rowanjb.github.io/_pages/cv.md

 Significant works
 ------
+* **Brown, R.**, & Myers, P. G. (2024, February 18--23). *Mixing Processes in the Labrador Sea: Simulations at Resolutions Consistent with Coupled Climate Models* [Conference presentation].
+The Ocean Sciences Meeting 2024, New Orleans, LA, USA.
 * **Brown, R.**, & Myers, P. G. (2024, January 29--31). *Deep convection in the Labrador Sea: Evaluating the effects of two mixing processes at resolutions consistent with coupled climate models.* [Conference presentation].
 2024 NEMO DRAKKAR Ocean Modelling Workshop, Grenoble, France.
-* **Brown, R.**, & Myers, P. G. (2023, November 7). *Mixing processes and Labrador Sea Water: simulations at resolutions consistent with coupled climate models* [Conference presentation].
-Institute for Geophysical Research fall symposium 2023, Edmonton, AB, Canada.
 * Manzur Tirado, A. M., **Brown, R.**, & Valdez Banda, O. A. (2019). [*Risk and safety management of autonomous systems: a literature review and initial proposals for the maritime industry*](http://urn.fi/URN:ISBN:978-952-60-8499-2).
 Aalto University publication series SCIENCE + TECHNOLOGY 1/2019, 1–66.

 Additional experiences and competencies
 ------
-* **Volunteering**: Social convener and oceanography representative for the Earth and Atmospheric Sciences graduate students’ society (2022–2023)
+* **Volunteering**: Social convener and oceanography representative for the Earth and Atmospheric Sciences graduate students’ society (2022–-2023)
 * **Languages**: English (native) and French (intermediate/B1)
 * **Memberships**: The Canadian Meteorological and Oceanographic Society; The Society of Naval Architects and Marine Engineers